ljoeckel/nim-yottadb/README.md

 I'm truly impressed by the simplicity, power, and flexibility of Nim.
 The possibilities offered by macros and templates, in particular, make Nim a powerful tool.
 Developing software is finally fun again.

 ### Feedback
-nim-yottadb is a work in progress and any feedback or suggestions are welcome.
-It is hosted on GitHub with an MIT license so issues, forks and PRs are most appreciated.
+nim-yottadb is a **work in progress** and any feedback or suggestions are welcome.
+It is hosted on GitHub [nim-yottadb](https://github.com/ljoeckel/nim-yottadb) with an MIT license so issues, forks and PRs are most appreciated.

 If you want to contact me please email to **lothar.joeckel@gmail.com**